arenalensmuaydata/ARC-OS-Spec/README.md

 - Meta-Layer Audit Builder : ARC Supervisor
 - Snapshots: Real use case simulations (ElonGov, Grok) | You can remap field like this or put Layer 1/2 and this Snapshot to ARC Builder to help you remapping field

+Every single file had role and unique Its easier to ask your LLM how its work after you uploaded, paste or attach spec to LLM

-Every single file had role and unique i even can’t understand all of these works but i can tell you that all of these can structure on every or most AI model, Agent or whatever you want because its logic framework for transparency | all of these can work and deployed, its in early stage maybe not user-frienly but you can try ❤️
+I can tell you that all of these can structure on every or most AI model, Agent or whatever you want because its logic framework for transparency | all of these can work and deployed, its in early stage maybe not user-frienly but you can try ❤️

 Each file is licensed individually and collectively under LICENSE.md.
 To deploy, use, or embed this logic protocol into any public system, written permission is required.